 - Category B felony charges for battery upon a protected class with the use of a deadly weapon

-The penalties may include:
+The penalties may include the following:

 - Misdemeanor battery is punishable by community service, restitution, $1,000 in fines, and/or up to six months in county jail.